ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 [^Cimpanu2020]: Cimpanu, Catalin, [Chrome: 70% of all security bugs are memory safety issues](https://www.zdnet.com/article/chrome-70-of-all-security-bugs-are-memory-safety-issues/), ZDNet, 2020-05-22

-Most programming languages prevent such defects by default.
-A few languages allow programs to temporarily suspend these protections in special circumstances, but they are intended for use in a few lines, not the whole program.
-There have been calls to rewrite C and C++ programs in other languages, but this is expensive and time-consuming, has its own risks, is sometimes impractical today (especially for less-common CPUs).
-Even with universal agreement, it would take decades to rewrite all such code.
-Consequently, it's important to take other steps to reduce the likelihood of defects becoming vulnerabilities.
+Most programming languages prevent such defects by default (aka are "memory safe" languages).
+A few of these languages allow programs to temporarily suspend these protections in special circumstances, but such suspensions are intended for use in a few lines, not for the whole program.
+There have been calls to rewrite C and C++ programs in other languages, and this has happened in some cases.
+However, such rewriting is expensive and time-consuming, has its own risks, and is sometimes impractical today (especially for less-common CPUs).
+Even with universal agreement, it would take decades to rewrite all C and C++ code, and the costs would be massive (by one estimate it would take 2.4 trillion US dollars[^Wheeler2024]).
+Google anticipates "a residual amount of mature and stable memory-unsafe code will remain for the foreseeable future".[^Rebert2024][^Claburn2024]

+[^Rebert2024]: Rebert, Alex, Chandler Carruth, Jen Engel, Andy Qin, [Safer with Google: Advancing Memory Safety](https://security.googleblog.com/2024/10/safer-with-google-advancing-memory.html), Google Security Blog, 2024-10-15

+[^Claburn2024]: Claburn, Thomas, [Google's memory safety plan includes rehab for unsafe languages: Large C and C++ codebases will be around for the 'foreseeable future'](https://www.theregister.com/2024/10/16/google_legacy_code/), 2024-10-16, *The Register*

+[^Wheeler2024]: Wheeler, David A. [Improving Memory Safety without a Trillion Dollars](https://docs.google.com/presentation/d/1EDQL-6MUKrqbILBtYjpiF96uW5LXcnIuE-HxzyCIr68/edit), 2024

+Consequently, it's important to accept that C and C++ will continue to be used, and to take *other* steps to reduce risks.
+To reduce risk, we must reduce the likelihood of defects becoming vulnerabilities, or reduce the impact of such defects.
 Aggressive use of compiler options can sometimes detect vulnerabilities or help counter their run-time effects.

 Run-time attacks differ from conventional malware, which carries out its malicious program actions through a dedicated program executable, in that run-time attacks influence benign programs to behave maliciously.
 A run-time attack that exploits unmitigated memory vulnerabilities can be leveraged by threat actors as the initial attack vectors that allow them to gain a presence on a system, e.g., by injecting malicious code into running programs.